dg-pb/dg-pb.github.io/posts/pythons-try-finally.rst

         return i

-And that is pretty much it.
+And that is pretty much all that there is.
-Everything else is a natural consequence.

-Now regarding the issue at hand, finally statement can be seen as a shortcut for 2 different cases:
+One more thing.
+Functionality of `finally` statement can be replicated using `except`:

 .. code-block:: python
    :number-lines:

-    def equivalence_no_1():
-        # WITHOUT return/continue/break
-        if 'finally':
-            try:
-                ...
-            finally:
-                some_code = 1

-        else:
-            try:
-                ...
-            except BaseException:
-                some_code = 1
-                raise
-            else:
-                some_code = 1

-    def equivalence_no_2():
+    def equivalence_no1():
         # WITH return/continue/break
         if 'finally':
             while 1: